Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Introduction

-We consider two types of Hamiltonian simulation algorithms suitable for near-term quantum simulation: general product formula~\cite{berry2007efficient,childs2021} and single-ancilla LCU-based simulation algorithms~\cite{Chakraborty2024}.
+We consider two types of Hamiltonian simulation algorithms suitable for near-term quantum simulation: general product formula~\cite{berry2007efficient,childs2021} and randomized linear combination of unitaries (RLCU)-based simulation algorithms~\cite{childs2012hamiltonian,Chakraborty2024}.
 For Trotterized simulation, we identify two distinct accuracy regimes in the end-to-end sampling cost: a regime where the cost grows only polynomially as the target accuracy becomes small, and a regime where it grows exponentially.
-This transition implies the existence of a critical error $\epsilon_c$, below which pushing the accuracy further becomes prohibitively expensive in terms of the required number of samples.
-Furthermore, compared with the noisy Trotter-based simulation, combining higher-order product formulas with PEC leads to a \emph{qualitative} improvement in the critical error (the noise-limited precision): the dependence on the effective noise strength improves from a sublinear scaling to a $k$th-power scaling for an order-$k$ product formula, corresponding to an exponent improvement by a factor of $k{+}1$.
-Note that this analysis is directly applicable to the qDrift algorithm because almost the same trade-off holds between the algorithmic and physical errors as for the first-order Trotter formula~\cite{PhysRevLett.123.070503}.
-For the randomized LCU-based algorithm, we first show that the circuit depth is a random variable with a bounded mean.
-Therefore, the additional depth needed to improve the simulation accuracy is practically negligible, and the overall performance is dominated by sampling overhead rather than systematic algorithmic bias.
-When combined with QEM, we further optimize the repetition parameter, which yields a square-root improvement in the dominant time dependence appearing in the exponential sampling overhead compared with a standard (non-optimized) parameter choice.
+This transition implies the existence of a critical error $\epsilon_c$, below which further improving the accuracy becomes exponentially costly in the required number of samples.
+Furthermore, compared with the noisy Trotter-based simulation, combining higher-order product formulas with PEC leads to a \emph{qualitative} improvement in the dependence of the critical error on the effective noise strength: it improves from a sublinear scaling to a $k$th-power scaling for an order-$k$ product formula, corresponding to an exponent improvement by a factor of $k{+}1$.
+Note that this analysis is directly applicable to the qDrift algorithm because an analogous trade-off holds between the algorithmic and physical errors as for the first-order Trotter formula~\cite{PhysRevLett.123.070503}.
+We further show that the problem of the critical error can be circumvented via the Trotter extrapolation method~\cite{endo2019mitigating,watson2025exponentially}.
+For the RLCU-based algorithm, we first show that the circuit depth is a random variable with a bounded mean, so the overall performance is governed by the sampling overhead rather than by systematic algorithmic bias.
+When combined with QEM, we further optimize the repetition parameter, which yields a square-root improvement in the dominant time dependence appearing in the exponential sampling overhead compared with a standard (non-optimized) parameter choice, in the regime where this overhead dominates the cost.